KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo21 - Universal Serial Bus Mass Storage Class Bulk-Only Transport/README.md

 This is a long way from what I wanted to do.
 But I haven't done anything lately, so it's better than nothing, to get back to learning.
 USB in general interests me a lot.
-In the previous demo, I was "going in circles" because I didn't have enough knowledge to delve into the topic enough to understand what it was really about.
+In the previous demo, I was "going in circle" because I didn't have enough knowledge to delve into the topic enough to understand what it was really about.
 What about the protocols like https://uefi.org/specs/UEFI/2.10/17_Protocols_USB_Support.html#efi-usb-io-protocol-usbgetdevicedescriptor
 So I kept trying to enumerate ports on USB Host Controllers and I couldn't reach the enpoints.
 <br /><br />